lyli1013/DARTnet/README.md

 #### Or run the shell script

-Besides the command lines above, inference is also included in the HCV shell scripts (after training):
+Besides the command lines above, inference is also included in the repository-root HCV scripts (after training):

 ```bash
 # Precomputed embeddings under dataset_HCV/ (recommended default; no MolTran)